 Cross-sectional anatomy of the breast showing important landmarks.
 (Reproduced with permission from Harness JK, Wisher DB, eds.
 Ultrasound in Surgical Practice—Basic Principles and Clinical Applications.
 New York, NY: Wiley-Liss; 2001:159-236.)

 In general, the central lobar ducts course away from the nipple in a radial pattern (Fig. 30-3).
-However, these ducts may ...
+However, these ducts may be tortuous. ...